-In its simplest form the core operations that happen on a modern arable farm are:
+In its simplest form, the core operations that happen on a modern arable farm are as follows:

 Controlled Traffic Farming C.T.F

-To enable this to happen, all of our tractors and the combine harvester use GPS and auto-steer technology to guarantee we are running to a 2cm accuracy year after year.
+To enable this to happen, all of our tractors and the combine harvester use GPS and auto-steer technology to guarantee that we are running to a 2cm accuracy, year after year.